ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 # Romantic

 Alex spoke with P.P.
-Hero in the kitchen of his home, at an event for the exchange students of the district.
+Hero in the kitchen of his home.

 "You have so many DVDs," said Alex.
 "How do you say 'DVD' in Mandarin?"

 Hero shrugged.
 "DVD," he said.

 Alex had noticed all six seasons of "Megastructures" behind a glass case in his living room.

-The living room was full of teenagers from the industrial nations of the world, sitting in small groups around portable hotpots, dipping squid, cabbage and tofu into the boiling red water.
+In the living room, small groups of exchange students sat in small groups around portable hotpots, dipping squid, cabbage and tofu into the boiling red water.

 "How many have you watched?"